PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 1. Confirm `git status --short --branch` is clean and local `fb-refactor5` matches `origin/fb-refactor5`.
-2. Apply the same scope only to the next contiguous registered-runner cluster after proving that no raw ModelIR mutator occurs inside its lifetime.
-The mixed-attention through dual-Mul/Concat block is the next candidate.
+2. Audit the later contiguous mixed-attention/NDHWC-gate/cost-volume-scatter
+   triple as the next small reuse candidate.
+Confirm both surrounding legacy boundaries before sharing state; leave the other isolated calls unchanged.
-3. Add a focused index-construction count and preserve exact diagnostics and rule order before migrating that cluster.
+3. Add a focused production-boundary characterization for that triple and preserve exact diagnostics and rule order.
 Never carry a scope across a legacy helper or introduce a blanket refresh.
 4. Keep the audited 294-line PyTorch source orchestrator as explicit sequencing unless a new bounded decision is found.